5cover/casectl/README.md

 # casectl

+> [!note]
+> This document is maintained in casectl uppercase format.
+A git filter is used to decode it into the version you are currently seeing.

 casectl is a program that changes the case of text.

 Reads from standard input, writes to standard output.